 While the boys have received significant media exposure in regards to their quest, some of their other achievements are;

-- Presented at many schools (48,000+ students) regarding their trip to Borneo and the plight of the orangutan.
+- Presented at many schools (63,000+ students) regarding their trips to Borneo and the plight of the orangutan.

 - Awarded the 2012 NSW Pride of Australia Medal (Environment Category), 2012 National Pride of Australia Medal (Environment Category) and the Pride of Australia Medal People’s Choice Award

-- Recognised by President Barack Obama for their conservation efforts
+- Recognised by US President Barack Obama for their conservation efforts in a personally signed letter

 - The Australian Prime Minister, Hon.
-John Howard visited Daniel and William at their home in Terrey Hills to pledge an additional $200k to the Australian Orangutan Project to save the Orangutans.
+John Howard visited Daniel and William at their home in Terrey Hills to pledge an additional $200k to The Orangutan Project to save the Orangutans.

 - They received a personally signed letter from the Honorable John Howard pledging $500,000 towards the conservation of orangutans in Indonesia as a result of meeting Daniel.